Barclays resumes dividend as annual profit halves

 The resumption came as Barclays’ profit fell by half, much less than forecast as a strong performance by its investment bank offset provisions against bad loans from the economic fallout of the COVID-19 pandemic.

-Barclays reported a profit before tax for 2020 of 3.1 billion pounds ($4.29 billion), well above the average estimate of 1.96 billion pounds from analysts’ forecasts compiled by the bank.
+Barclays shares, however, fell as much as 5%, after the payout plans and a vague outlook set out with no profit targets left investors underwhelmed.

-Barclays shares fell 2% in early trading before recovering to trade broadly flat, after the payout plans and a vague outlook set out with no profit targets left analysts underwhelmed.
+The bank said its returns are likely to improve ‘meaningfully’, without giving any numbers, and said pressure on income at its loss-making consumer business was likely to continue over the medium term.

-The bank said its returns are likely to improve ‘meaningfully’, without giving any numbers, and that the outlook for its loss-making consumer business remains ‘uncertain’.
+The investment bank outperformance is also unlikely to last, analysts warned, with further pain ahead as government stimulus packages for households and businesses are phased out.

 “Overall a good set of numbers, but the focus is likely to be on the 2021 outlook statement which is very light on detail and so could lead to some disappointment,” analysts at Citigroup said.